joshkuminski/OpenVision/README.md

 # OpenVision
 Object Detection and Tracking for Traffic Counts and Analytics.

 This repository leverages the powerful capabilities of the [Yolov7_StrongSORT_OSNet](https://github.com/mikel-brostrom/Yolov7_StrongSORT_OSNet) framework.
-Included is a user-friendly web application that allows users to effortlessly define movements and count vehilcles.
-A simple algorithm is employed to count the vehicles in 15-minute increments, and object detection is achieved through the use of [Yolov7](https://github.com/WongKinYiu/yolov7) while tracking is achieved via [StongSORT](https://github.com/dyhBUPT/StrongSORT) which combines motion and appearance information based on [OSNet](https://github.com/KaiyangZhou/deep-person-reid).
+Included in this project is an intuitive web application that enables users to effortlessly define  vehicle movements and conduct traffic studies.
+A simple algorithm is employed to count vehicles in 15-minute intervals, while object detection is achieved through the use of [Yolov7](https://github.com/WongKinYiu/yolov7) and tracking is implemented using [StongSORT](https://github.com/dyhBUPT/StrongSORT), a method that integrates both motion and appearance information based on [OSNet](https://github.com/KaiyangZhou/deep-person-reid).
+As a result, this approach offers increased accuracy, particularly in scenarios involving occlusions, though it does come at the expense of processing time.
+It is advisable to employ GPU acceleration for this project due to its approximately 15-fold increase in speed compared to CPU-only processing.

 # Background
 A Turning Movement Count, is commonly used in traffic engineering to model intersections and optimize signal timing.